Part 2B Course

 Pre-Recorded Lectures

-• A library of around 40 pre-recorded video lectures covering essential tumour sites for the FRCR exam.
-These will be released before the on-campus course.
+• A library of around 40 pre-recorded video lectures covering essential tumour sites for the FRCR exam will be released before the on-campus course.

-• These lectures cover key aspects in up-to-date cancer management, with explanations of the evidence base, current guidelines, SACT, and radiotherapy technique, all of which support preparation for both the FRCR 2A and FRCR 2B examinations.
+• These lectures cover key aspects of up-to-date cancer management, with explanations of the evidence base, current guidelines, SACT, and radiotherapy techniques.
+These support preparation for both the FRCR 2A and FRCR 2B examinations.

-• This will concentrate on clinical management and decision-making as examined in FRCR 2B.
-It is intensive and highly interactive, and is designed to improve your confidence and capabilities when tackling the realistic clinical scenarios presented in the FRCR exam, applying principles and practices in the UK.
+• This will concentrate on clinical management and decision-making as examined in FRCR 2B Clinical Oncology exam board.
+It is intensive and highly interactive and is designed to improve your confidence and capabilities when tackling the realistic clinical scenarios presented in the FRCR exam, applying principles and practices in the UK.

-• 4 very experienced and expert faculty from the UK will provide face-to-face live teaching sessions on their specialist tumour sites as well as bespoke tuition in small groups focussing on exam techniques, together with a much larger UK-based faculty providing virtual live teaching sessions, all supported by the fantastic TMC Kolkata team.
+• Experienced and expert faculty from the UK will provide face-to-face live teaching sessions on their specialist tumour sites as well as bespoke tuition in small groups focussing on exam techniques, together with a much larger UK-based faculty providing virtual live teaching sessions, all supported by the fantastic TMC Kolkata team.

 • The sessions will include:

-• Orientation: what is the FRCR exam really about, and how does it reflect contemporary oncological practice?
+• Orientation: What is the FRCR exam about, and how does it reflect contemporary oncological practice?

 • Interactive lectures/Q&A covering specific tumour subsites and management issues.